Search the best hotels in Split

 At first glance, Split looks like a beautiful little tourist town, built around the wonderful Diocletian palace.
-But it's nothing of the sort - this is Croatia's second largest city, a vibrant hub connecting the mainland Dalmatian coast to the hip islands, just off the shore, and the place to uncover an authentic modern Dalmatian experience.
-As well as promenade the gorgeous Adriatic seafront and see the historic sights.
+But it's nothing of the sort - this is Croatia's second largest city, a vibrant hub connecting the mainland Dalmatian Coast to the hip islands just offshore and the place to uncover an authentic modern Dalmatian experience.
+Promenade along the gorgeous Adriatic seafront and see the historic sights.
 It features a wide range of accommodation and our pick of the best places to stay in Split vary from a budget hostel to stylish Old Town luxury.

-Split's Old Town does look like a beautiful little tourist town, historic buildings, cafes, restaurants and boutiques all snuggled in within the city's Roman walls.
-And the recently renovated seafront makes the picture, surrounded by dramatic coastal mountains, that much more enchanting when you're arriving or leaving via ferry.
+- Split's Old Town does look like a beautiful little tourist town, historic buildings, cafes, restaurants and boutiques all snuggled in within the city's Roman walls.
+The recently renovated seafront makes the picture, surrounded by dramatic coastal mountains, that much more enchanting when you're arriving or leaving via ferry.

-For more outdoor sightseeing visit the seafront, Marjan hill and the beach at Bačvice.
+- For more outdoor sightseeing visit the seafront, Marjan hill and the beach at Ba?vice.

-Many of Split's visitors are just passing through on their way to the islands.
-There are several ferries a day to and from Hvar, Brac, Solta, Vis and Korčula.
+- Many of Split's visitors are just passing through on their way to the islands.
+There are several ferries a day to and from Hvar, Brac, Solta, Vis and Kor?ula.

 Even if you're not using Spilt as a gateway it's worth taking a ferry trip - both because the views of Split as you come and go are some of the best you can get of this photogenic city, and because the islands themselves are definitely worth a visit as well.

 - Hvar has the fertile vineyards, gorgeous beaches and medieval towns;

 - Brac is lush with pines and figs and is known for its clear waters;

 - Korcula, the largest, is loved by cyclists;

 - Solta is well developed and very welcoming;